mendix/docs/content/en/docs/developerportal/deploy/private-cloud/secret-store-credentials.md

 For more information, see the [Azure Key Vault Provider](https://azure.github.io/secrets-store-csi-driver-provider-azure/docs/getting-started/usage/#create-your-own-secretproviderclass-object) example in the Azure Key Vault documentation.

-#### 3.3.1 Using Managed Identity authentication for Postgres databases {#configure-using-azwi-postgres}
+#### 3.3.1 Using Managed Identity Authentication for Postgres Databases {#configure-using-azwi-postgres}

 [Azure Postgres (Flexible Server)](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/service-overview) databases can use [managed identity authentication](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/how-to-connect-with-managed-identity) instead of regular passwords.

 {{% alert color="warning" %}}Azure has a legacy Postgres (Single Server) database.
-The Mendix Operator doesn't support [managed identity authentication for Single Server databases](https://learn.microsoft.com/en-us/azure/postgresql/single-server/how-to-configure-sign-in-azure-ad-authentication), only the new Flexible Server is supported.
+The Mendix Operator does not support [managed identity authentication for Single Server databases](https://learn.microsoft.com/en-us/azure/postgresql/single-server/how-to-configure-sign-in-azure-ad-authentication), only the new Flexible Server is supported.
 This section only applies to Flexible Server databases.{{% /alert %}}

 To use this feature, you need to: